An Extension of Cook's Elastic Cipher: Security of the elastic cipher extension

-\begin{proof} According to \cite[page 6]{cook:ker:yung:1}, complete diffusion is achieved in $q$ rounds \emph{if every single bit input to a $l$-bit block cipher influences the value in all $l$ bits after $q$ rounds}, where we say that a $q$ rounds input bit $b_i$ influences a $q$ rounds output bit $b_j$ if \emph{changing $b_i$, while holding all other $l-1$ input bits constant, causes $b_j$ to change with probability $>0$, when the probability is taken over all possible values of other input bits and the key bits are held constant}.\\ First notice that whitening does not impact diffusion, so, for the purposes of our proof, we can view the elastic expansion without them.\\ We can see that each of the first $2^{n-1}$ input bits $b_j$ that influences a bit in position $j$ of the output of $C_{n-1}$ will influence one (or more) bit in position $j$ of the output of $R_n$, and if $b_i$ influences a bit exored after the cycle, then $b_i$ will also influence a output bit of $R_n$ in position between $2^{n-1}L$ and $2^{n-1}L+y-1$.\\ So, if we have complete diffusion in $E_{n-1}$ after $q$ rounds, then, in $E_n$, the first $2^{n-1}L$ input bits will keep influencing all $2^nL+y$ output bits after $q$ rounds.\\ In $E_n$, the rightmost $y$ bits of the input do not influence the first cycle, but because of the swap step they influence the second cycle and since then they will influence all the cycles and will reach complete diffusion after $q+1$ cycles. \end{proof}
+We recall that if every input bit to a $b$-bit block cipher influences the value in all $b$ bits after $q$ rounds, then the block cipher is said to have \emph{complete diffusion} in $q$ rounds.
+Complete diffusion does not imply security and is not the same as diffusion in an ideal block cipher where changing a single bit of input will cause each individual bit of output to change with $1/2$ probability.
+We refer to this case as \emph{ideal diffusion}.
+In complete diffusion, the probability each individual bit of output changes must only be $> 0\%$ and may be $100\%$.\\ In her paper, \cite[page 8]{cook2007elastic}, Cook shows that if complete diffusion occurs after $q$ cycles in $E_0$ (the fixed length block cipher), then it occurs after at most $q+1$ rounds in $E_1$ (the elastic version of $E_0$).
+It is possible to extend this proof for $E_n$. \begin{theorem}[Complete Diffusion] If complete diffusion occurs after $q$ cycles in $E_{n-1}$ (an elastic cipher working with length message $2^{n-1}L$), then it occurs after at most $q+1$ rounds in $E_n$(the elastic version of $E_{n-1}$). \end{theorem} \begin{proof} According to \cite[page 6]{cook2007elastic}, complete diffusion is achieved in $q$ rounds \emph{if every single bit input to a $l$-bit block cipher influences the value in all $l$ bits after $q$ rounds}, where we say that a $q$ rounds input bit $b_i$ influences a $q$ rounds output bit $b_j$ if \emph{changing $b_i$, while holding all other $l-1$ input bits constant, causes $b_j$ to change with probability $>0$, when the probability is taken over all possible values of other input bits and the key bits are held constant}.\\ First notice that whitening does not impact diffusion, so, for the purposes of our proof, we can view the elastic expansion without them.\\ We can see that each of the first $2^{n-1}$ input bits $b_j$ that influences a bit in position $j$ of the output of $C_{n-1}$ will influence one (or more) bit in position $j$ of the output of $R_n$, and if $b_i$ influences a bit xored after the cycle, then $b_i$ will also influence a output bit of $R_n$ in position between $2^{n-1}L$ and $2^{n-1}L+y-1$.\\ So, if we have complete diffusion in $E_{n-1}$ after $q$ rounds, then, in $E_n$, the first $2^{n-1}L$ input bits will keep influencing all $2^nL+y$ output bits after $q$ rounds.\\ In $E_n$, the rightmost $y$ bits of the input do not influence the first cycle, but because of the swap step they influence the second cycle and since then they will influence all the cycles and will reach complete diffusion after $q+1$ cycles.
+Figure \ref{fig9} shows the situation.